 Held on the Big Island of Hawaii, the Hawaii Ironman World Championship is undoubtedly the most well-known Ironman triathlon race in existence.
 It is also one of the most brutal races due to the oppressive heat and humidity of Kailua-Kona.
 The event is extremely competitive and competitors often underestimate the conditions until it’s too late.

 You have to qualify to race in Kona, and it’s your chance to line up against the best professional triathletes in the world.
-The Ironman World Championship is now split into two days into two separate locations.
-For 2023, women get to race in Kona, while men will race their World Championship in Nice, France.
+The Ironman World Championship is now split into two days in two separate locations.
+For 2024, men will race in Kona while women will race their World Championships in Nice, France.

 The swim portion is an ocean swim in beautiful Kailua Bay with its crystal clear waters.
 However, the swells can be large, and the salt content of the water is brutal on your mouth and throat.
 You’ll be feeling it by the time you exit the ocean.

 The bike course takes athletes through lava fields and up plenty of hills.
 While the elevation changes are not noteworthy, the howling winds can be extreme.
 Lighter riders have been blown off their bikes during the race and there is very little opportunity to coast.
 You will be pedaling the entire race simply to remain upright.